fedeizzo/ParticleSwarmOptimization-OpenMPI/report/03-problem-analysis.md

 ![Quicksort](./images/quicksort.jpeg){ width=250px }{#fig:quicksort-algorithm}

 #### Velocity and position update
-As for the initialization step, the process consists in a for loop which scans all the particles' data, and applies the formula according to the algorithm list in the introduction section.
+As for the initialization step, the process consists in a for loop which scans all the particles' data, and applies the formula according to the algorithm list in section {@sec:introduction}.

 ## Parallel version of the algorithm
-In this section the report discuss how we have parallelized the algorithm in order to speed up the performance.
+This section of the report presents how we have parallelized the algorithm in order to speed up the computation time.

 In practice, we have distributed the workload among $N$ different processes in the cluster using the *MPI* library and we have exploited multiprocessing via OpenMP for a couple of different shared-memory tasks.

 ### Architecture
+I
-In order to subdivide the work and to carry out the final computation, the architecture proposed by the report focuses on the *all-to-all* parallel computational pattern (figure {@fig:communication-schema}).
+ to subdivide the work and to carry out the final computation, the architecture proposed by the report focuses on the *all-to-all* parallel computational pattern (figure {@fig:communication-schema}).

-*All-to-all* parallel pattern is characterized by the exchange of individual messages from every process to any other processor.
-In this way, the program effectively uses all the processes in order to carry out the computation, as the coordination operations are handled by MPI.
+*All-to-all* parallel pattern, implemented using `MPI_Allgather` function, is characterized by the exchange of individual messages from every process to any other process.
+In this way, the program effectively uses all the computational units in order to carry out the computation, as the coordination operations are handled by MPI.

 ![Communication schema.](./images/communication_schema.png){#fig:communication-schema}

 ### Message
-To send a message between different processes we created a custom MPI data type called broadcastMessage_t.
+To send a message between different processes we created a custom MPI data type called `broadcastMessage_t`.
 Its purpose is to inform the receiver process about the particles' position and fitness of the sender.
-The structure is composed by a timestamp, which is needed for logging purposes on the sqlite, the current iteration of the algorithm, the identifier of the particle, the sender rank and the current solution.
+The structure is composed by:

+* a timestamp, which is needed for logging purposes on the sqlite;
+* the current iteration of the algorithm;
+* the identifier of the particle;
+* the sender rank and the current solution.

-On the other hand, solution is another structured datatype, which has been defined in order to carry a specific particle information.
+On the other hand, solution is another structured datatype, which has been defined in order to convey a specific particle information.
+This structured datatype contains:

+* the problem dimensionality;
-This structured datatype contains the problem dimensionality, the fitness value of the candidate solution and the vector depicting the current particle position within the fitness landscape.
+* the fitness value of the candidate solution;
+* the vector depicting the current particle position within the fitness landscape.

-So as to create a variable of the previously mentioned message data type, we have defined a proper function called define_datatype_broadcast_message.
-This function, in turn, calls the function required to defined a message carrying the a solution type variable and a timestamp type variable.
+So as to create a variable of the previously mentioned message, we have defined a proper function called `define_datatype_broadcast_message`.
+This function, in turn, calls the procedure required to define a message carrying the solution type variable and a timestamp type variable.

 The stratification above has simplified the MPI_Datatype definition process.